njfritter/poc-data-pipelines/README.md

 I plan on using the information gained to tackle more complex use cases (including domains I am generally interested in), which will be placed in separate repos.

+All of these pipelines will be guided by simulated "business use cases" that might be posed to a data engineer by a product organization, team of analysts, etc.

 ## The Pipelines

 This section will be updated as I build out each of the pipelines:

-1. Kafka Spark Streaming Pipeline
+1. Kafka Spark Streaming Pipeline with data from Coinbase API
-2. ?